sugaryourcoffee/development-notebooks/MySQL-8-failover.md

 Copy _source_ database to the _replica_ database
 ------------------------------------------------

-We dump the production database and then copy the dump file from the master to the _replica_ server.
+We dump the production database and then copy the dump file from the _source_ to the _replica_ server.
 On the _replica_ server we restore the dump file into the _replica_ database.